privatenumber/vue-just-ssr/README.md

 ```

 ### Webpack config
-This module is designed for adding SSR to an existing Vue codebase, but if you're starting a new one, make sure you have at least a [bare miniumum Webpack config](https://vue-loader.vuejs.org/guide/#manual-setup) (eg. `webpack.config.js`) setup for a Vue app.
-If you're interested in what this looks like, checkout the [demo](https://github.com/privatenumber/vue-just-ssr-demo/blob/master/webpack.config.js).
+This module is designed for adding SSR to an existing Vue + Webpack codebase, but if you're starting a new one, make sure you have at least a [bare miniumum Webpack config](https://vue-loader.vuejs.org/guide/#manual-setup) (eg. `webpack.config.js`) setup for a Vue app.

+If you're interested in what this looks like, checkout the Webpack config in the [demo](https://github.com/privatenumber/vue-just-ssr-demo/blob/master/webpack.config.js).

-## Customization
+## 🎨 Customization

+### Template

+### App

+#### Vue router

 ## Demo